ecoacoustics/web-components/docs/spec.md

 ## Outcomes

-1. a prototype web interface for sub-sampling playback and annotation
+1. a prototype web interface for sub-sampling playback, annotation, and possibly validation
 2. an beta integrated with the Acoustic Workbench

-## Potential supervisors

-- Anthony
-- Phil

-## Estimated difficulty

-Professional work

 ## Description